Mohammed-Taher/Taskaty/README.md

 source venv/bin/activate
 ```

-* Run the following command:
+* Run the following command to install the app:
 ```
 pip install -e .
 ```